What Is Net Operating Loss, or NOL?

 Most net operating losses are related to business losses.
 To take the loss, you must include it on your personal tax return.
-The net operating loss, therefore, is applicable only to certain pass-through businesses, specifically sole proprietorships and single-member LLCs.
+The net operating loss, therefore, applies only to certain pass-through businesses, specifically sole proprietorships and single-member LLCs.

 The IRS says that generally partnerships and S corporations cannot claim net operating losses, but the individual partners or S corp owners can figure their share of the loss on their individual tax returns.